2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Georgia

 Film majors at AIU Atlanta take out an average of $51,094 in student loans while working on their Bachelor's Degree.

-Spelman College did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #10 on the list.
+Spelman College landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
 Spelman is a small private not-for-profit school located in the city of Atlanta.

 Explore all the Most Popular Film, Video & Photographic Arts Colleges in the Southeast Area or other specific states within that region.